aidantr/FuzzyCRegression.jl/docs/src/index.md

 ![](assets/iris_plot.svg)

 ## Choosing $G$
 The package provides several data-driven approaches for choosing the number of groups.
-In particular, the `aic`, `bic`, and `hqc` methods calculate information criteria that trade off the fit of the model against the number of parameters.
+In particular, the `aic`and `bic` methods calculate information criteria that trade off the fit of the model against the number of parameters.

-For example, continuing with the iris dataset, the minimum of the AIC and BIC plotted for $G=1$ to $G=15$ indicate that the optimal group number is 3 or 4 according to these criteria.
+For example, continuing with the iris dataset, the minimum of the AIC and BIC indicate that the optimal group number is 3 or 4 according to these criteria.

 ```julia
 using FuzzyCRegression, Gadfly